EdwardJXLi/blog.edward-li.com/content/tech/advanced-python-features/index.md

 > **[Original X/Twitter Thread](https://x.com/edwardjxli/status/1895937864527192320)  |  [Nitter Mirror](https://nitter.hydranet.dev/edwardjxli/status/1895937864527192320)**

 **`@overload`** is a decorator from Python's `typing` module that lets you define multiple signatures for the same function.
 Each overload tells the type checker exactly what types to expect when specific parameters are passed in.

+> Note that Python's `@overload` works differently than some other languages.
+In Python, `@overload` tells the type checker to *expect different signatures* for the same function.
+It doesn't actually define multiple versions of the function itself, unlike Java or C++.

 For example, the code below dictates that *only* `list[str]` can be returned if `mode=split`, and *only* `str` can be returned if `mode=upper`.
 (The `Literal` type also forces mode to be either one of `split` or `upper`)